-Add the carrots, onion, celery, minced garlic, salt, pepper and bay leaf to the slow cooker.
+Add 2 finely diced carrots, ½ finely diced yellow onion, 2 finely diced celery ribs, 2 teaspoons minced garlic, 1 teaspoon salt, ½ teaspoon black pepper, and 1 bay leaf to the slow cooker.

-Remove the bay leaf.
-Pour the cream mixture into the soup and whisk until combined.
+Pour the cream mixture into the soup and whisk until fully combined.

 Video